Last Updated on

 Today’s topic is a continuation from my video, Packing Tips for Carry On Luggage!

-A viewer once asked me how I dress down when I travel.
-My reaction was a nervous laugh.
-I didn’t know if she was joking or not.
-Unless I’m traveling to a cosmopolitan city or going on a short trip, I tend to dress down a lot, when traveling.
-I often cherish comfort, especially as a solo female multitasking navigating a new environment and a blogger filming things for my blog.
+What do female solo travelers need in travel beauty gifts?
+I look at myself~ I dress in simple fashion.
+Unless I’m traveling to a cosmopolitan city or going on a short trip, I tend to dress down a lot.
+I often cherish comfort, especially as a female solo traveler navigating a new city and filming things for my blog.

-Table of Contents: Top Travel Beauty Products for 2015
+Table of Contents: 9 Best Travel Beauty Gifts for Solo Travelers

 Here’s my top travel fashion beauty products that make it consistently into my carry on (watch video about packing tips for carry ons).